ReShift-Tools/ReShift-Tools.github.io/docs/QADE-Basics/Missions/Creating-Your-First-Mission.md

 ### Mission Flow
 In QADE we also have flow/conditional nodes, you might already be familiar with some of these as they also exist in Blueprints.
-Think of the sequence node, and node, or node.
+Think of the ***Sequence*** node, ***AND*** node, ***OR*** node.
-For the next step in our mission we will add a sequence node with two outputs and add two more walk to position objective nodes, one for each output pin.
+For the next step in our mission we will add a ***Sequence node*** with two outputs and add two more walk to position objective nodes, one for each output pin.
 After you have the nodes add a fail node to one of the objectives and a finish node to the other.

 Once you have done this the graph should look similar to the screenshot below.

 ![FlowExample](/img/QadeBasics/FirstMission/FlowExample.png)

-At this point your mission design is complete all we need to do now is to add triggers to our level and assign them to the nodes. which is what we will do in the next segment.
+At this point your mission design is complete all we need to do now is to add triggers to our level and assign them to the nodes.
+We will continue doing that in the next segment.

 ## Mission Level Setup
 <hr  />

 Now that you have your mission graph made, you will need to assign actors to the objectives.
-To do this you will need to add them to your level, in this case you will need Qade Triggers that can be found in Unreal’s Quick Add menu, under the Qade category.
+To do this you will need to add them to your level.
+In this case you will need Qade Triggers that can be found in Unreal’s Quick Add menu, under the Qade category.

 ![TriggerLocation](/img/QadeBasics/FirstMission/TriggerLocation.png)